cs3110/textbook/src/chapters/data/options.md

 The `Some` means there's something inside the box, and it's `42`.
 The `None` means there's nothing inside the box.

-As for the types we see above, `t option` is a option type for every type `t`, much like `t list` is a list for every type `t`.
+As for the types we see above, `t option` is a type for every type `t`, much like `t list` is a list for every type `t`.
 Values of type `t option` might contain a value of type `t`, or they might contain nothing. `None` has type `'a option` because it's unknown what the type is of the thing inside, as there